fridaviset/EKFMagSLAM/README.md

 # EKFMagSLAM
-An extended Kalman filter for magnetic field SLAM
+An extended Kalman filter for magnetic field SLAM.
+Run main.m to reproduce all results.